 Does your teen live by the financial philosophy of ‘buy it now’, and ‘somebody’ will pay for it later?
 Are they too young to have their own credit cards yet old enough to spend hundreds of euro online each year?
-Here’s 11 Money Management Tips for your Teen, brought to you by miDough.
+Here are 11 Essential Money Management Tips for your Teen you’ll want to read.

-Teens today are growing up a world where it will be harder for them to find secure jobs, where education and housing costs will create large debts and little scope for saving.
-So it is more important that ever to teach our teens financial responsibility.
+Teens today are growing up a world where it may be harder for them to find secure jobs, where education and housing costs could create large debts and leave little scope for saving.
+So it is more important than ever to teach our teens money management and financial responsibility.

 - Shop with a list and stick to it, resisting impulse buys.

 - Let your children see you saving towards treats or big ticket items, be it a family day out, a new pair of shoes or a family holiday.